-The Body of European Regulators for Electronic Communications (BEREC) was established by Regulation (EC) No 1211/2009 of the European Parliament and of the Council of 25 November 2009, as part of the Telecom Reform package.
+The Body of European Regulators for Electronic Communications (BEREC) was established by Regulation (EU) 2018/1971 of the European Parliament and of the Council of 11 December 2018.
+The new Regulation replaces the previous one - Regulation (EC) No 1211/2009 which was part of the Telecom Reform package.
 It replaced the European Regulators Group for electronic communications networks and services which was established as an advisory group to the Commission in 2002.

 BEREC commenced its activities in January 2010.
 In the course of 2011 it became fully functional and ready to fulfil all its assignments as required by the current regulatory framework.

-“Committed to independent, consistent, high-quality regulation of electronic communications markets for the benefit of Europe and its citizens.”
+“Committed to ensure independent, consistent, high-quality application of the European regulatory framework for electronic communications markets for the benefit of Europe and its citizens.”

 BEREC contributes to the development and better functioning of the internal market for electronic communications networks and services.
 It does so, by aiming to ensure a consistent application of the EU regulatory framework and by aiming to promote an effective internal market in telecoms sector, in order to bring even greater benefits to consumers and businesses alike.

 Furthermore, BEREC assists the Commission and the national regulatory authorities (NRAs) in implementing the EU regulatory framework for electronic communications.
 It provides advice on request and on its own initiative to the European institutions and complements at European level the regulatory tasks performed at national level by the NRAs.